 Master of Science in Art EducationRigorous and flexible, our graduate program in art education provides high-quality teacher preparation geared to the needs of working professionals.

-Students seeking licensure to teach in K-12 public schools must obtain the initial license prior to applying for the master of science in art education program.
-Art education professionals who do not require licensure, such as those who work in museum or community settings, are welcome to apply without an initial license.
+Students seeking professional licensure to teach in K-12 public schools must obtain the DESE's initial license prior to applying to the MSAE program.
+Art education or cross-disciplinary professionals who do not require professional licensure from the DESE, such as those who work in museum, community or other settings, are welcome to apply without an initial license.

 Pete Curran '09MSAE

 Inspired by his work with children with Aspergers Syndrome, Curran films strangers navigating busy intersections, construction sites, and revolving doors.
 He seeks to reveal the "hidden curriculum"--the set of rules for a culture that go unsaid but everyone knows.
 Mastering this curriculum, Curran notes, can pose a particular challenge for people with certain disabilities.